keldefrawy/keldefrawy.github.io/_drafts/rd-ratchet-series-plan.md

 - Do not imply firsthand knowledge of the 2023 SRI–PARC combination.
 - Until the transaction closes, write “IBM announced an agreement to acquire HRL,” not “IBM acquired HRL” or “HRL is now IBM Research.”
 - Reconcile the site’s inconsistent SRI end dates before publication.
-- Use “twenty-five years of firsthand experience across a thirty-year institutional transformation,” unless earlier relevant experience supports a broader personal claim.
+- Use “twenty-six years of firsthand experience across a thirty-year institutional transformation,” unless earlier relevant experience supports a broader personal claim.

 ## Public sources already identified